-Visit Steven’s website Wild Endurance Wilderness Challenge
+Visit Steven’s website Wild Endurance Wilderness Challenge.

-I hit the trail just after 5am on Saturday July 20th and immediately started climbing.
-It’s about 8.5 miles and 5,200 vertical feet to get up to the fire lookout tower on top of Black Mountain, but a trail crew has done some work on it this month, and it’s in good condition.
+I hit the trail just after 5AM on July 20th and immediately started climbing.
+It’s about 8.5 miles and 5,200 vertical feet to get up to the fire lookout tower on top of Black Mountain, but a trail crew has done some work on it this month and it’s in good condition.
 Despite a few stretches of overgrowth (none more than 20 yards), it was easy to stay on trail.
-The thimbleberries were just starting to ripen, and it was a nice cool morning.
+The thimbleberries were just starting to ripen and it was a nice cool morning.
 I made it to the top in 3 hours and had a nice chat with the Fire Lookout.
 He gave me a little info on trail conditions, pointed out and named all the surrounding peaks, and showed me a shortcut back down to Black Lake.

-I didn’t recall seeing any other options, and the Gaia map is often a little off.
-I started heading in the general direction the trail took up the hillside.
-The downside to this is that I soon found myself pushing through very thick, woody shrubs and climbing over down trees.
+I didn’t recall seeing any other options and the Gaia map is often a little off.
+I started heading in the general direction that the trail took up the hillside.
+The downside to this is that I soon found myself pushing through very thick, woody shrubs and climbing over downed trees.
 The upside is that I started noticing flags that had been intermittently hung off branches along the way I was heading.
-I tried to stick to the flag route (not always possible), and after about 30 minutes and 1/4 mile, I popped out onto a faint trail that I was able to follow all the way up to Smith Ridge and more established trail.
+I tried to stick to the flag route (not always possible) and after about 30 minutes and 1/4 mile, I popped out onto a faint trail that I was able to follow all the way up to Smith Ridge and a more-established trail.

 My best guess is that the Forest Service has been working on this overgrown trail and plans to come back and clear out the rest of it.
-At the top, I turned right onto Smith Ridge Trail 240 until it passes under Larkins Peak (another possible short side trip) and becomes Heart Pass Trail 65.
-This is the highlight of the route and the payoff for all that climbing.
-Sweeping views across the basin, lush green hillsides, a few rocky slopes, and several lakes to look down at along the way.
-This area is relatively well traveled and much easier miles than all the up and down I had done up to that point.
+At the top, I turned right onto Smith Ridge Trail/FST-240 until it passes under Larkins Peak (another possible short side trip) and becomes Heart Pass Trail/FST-065.
+This is the highlight of the route and the payoff for all of that climbing.
+There are sweeping views across the basin, lush green hillsides, a few rocky slopes and several lakes to look at along the way.
+This area is relatively well traveled and is much easier mileage than all of the ups and downs that I had done up to that point.